ant-design/ant-design/components/button/demo/size.md

 ## en-US

-Thers are large button, default button and small button in antd.
+Ant Design supports a default button size as well as a large and small size.

-To get large/small button, just set `size` as `large`/`small`.
-If nothing is provided to `size`, we will get default button.
+If a large or small button is desired, set the `size` property to either `large` or `small` respectively.
+Omit the `size` property for a button with the default size.

 ````jsx
 import { Button } from 'antd';